-The dual-readout approach envisages designing a combined, homogeneus, detector with excellent performance for both electromagnetic and hadronic particle showers.
+The dual-readout approach envisages designing a combined, homogeneous, detector with excellent performance for both electromagnetic and hadronic particle showers.

-Till now, the performance obtained in hadronic energy measurements has been by far worse than for the electromagnetic ones, since showers from single hadrons or jets develop an electromagnetic component, from π^0 and η production, that exhibits large event-by-event fluctuations and dependence on the particle type and energy [23].
+With conventional calorimeters, the performance obtained in hadronic energy measurements is by far worse than for the electromagnetic ones.
+The origin of this disparity is in the showers from single hadrons or jets of hadrons.
+Hadronic showers develop an electromagnetic component, from π^0 and η production, that exhibit large event-by-event fluctuations and dependence on the particle type and energy [23].
+The em and non-em components of a hadronic shower are normally sampled with very different sensitivity, producing large differences in the measured signals, heavily affecting the energy resolution capability.

+The variation of the em fraction is intrinsic to hadronic showers.
 As a matter of fact, the em fraction depends on the kind of particle initiating the shower (e.g., π , K, p) since, for example, impinging π^{\pm} mesons can undergo a charge-exchange reaction with a nucleon as first interaction and generate a pure em shower, while a p cannot do that due to baryon number conservation.

-Moreover, since π^0 production happens at any stage of shower development, the $< f{em} >$ increases with the energy as well as with the depth ("age") of the shower.
+Moreover, since π^0 production happens at any stage of shower development, the average em fraction $< f{em} >$ increases with the energy as well as with the depth ("age") of the shower.